yhpong/Scientific-Toolkit/README.md

-### Histogtram
+### Histogram

 ![Histogram](Screenshots/Histogram.jpg)

-If you have study any kind of statistics you have certainly seen a histogram.
+If you have studied any kind of statistics you have certainly seen a histogram before.
 It's a great tool to provide intuition on how data are distributed.
-For instance you can create a histogram of stock market returns to see how likely a stock market crash occur.
+For instance you can create a histogram of stock market returns to see how often a stock market crash occured.
 A closely related question of fitting a probability density is also key to doing more advance analysis.

 In my basic module [modMath.bas](Modules/modMath.bas), you can create 1-dimensional histogram with one line ` x_hist = Histogram_Create(x, 30, True, "GAUSSIAN")
 `
-Thhis codes creates a histogram of 30 bins on raw data x(), and also fit a GAUSSIAN probability density function to it.
-The output is an array with columns whcih you can chart in Excel.
+This code creates a histogram of 30 bins on raw data x(), and also fits a GAUSSIAN probability density function to it.
+The output is an array with three columns which you can easily chart in Excel.
 In the screenshot above, I have created two histograms.
-The left one is on artificial gaussian mixture, fit with Kernel Density Estimat.
-The right chart is the distribution of S&P500 Earnigns Yield (from Robert Shiller's website), fitted with an asymetric Laplace distribution.
+The left one is an artificial gaussian mixture, fitted with Kernel Density Estimate.
+The right chart is the distribution of S&P500 Earnings Yield (from Robert Shiller's website), fitted with an asymmetric Laplace distribution.

 Currently the fit type supports:
 "GAUSSIAN"    : Normal distribution
 "LAPLACE"     : Lapalce distribution
 "AGD"         : Asymmetric Gaussian
 "ALD"         : Asymmetric Laplace
-"KDE_GAUSSIAN": Kernel Density Estimation with Gassian kernel "KDE_LAPLACE" : Kernel Density Estimation with Exponential kernel
+"KDE_GAUSSIAN": Kernel Density Estimation with Gassian kernel
+"KDE_LAPLACE" : Kernel Density Estimation with Exponential kernel